 “We had these amazing conversations about the role in her Central Park home,” she says.
 “Eleanor was gracious about allowing me to make the role my own, and in building the character of Baby from the inside out, rather than trying to put anything of Jennifer Grey on me.”

 Of course, one only has to look at photos of Abbott in character (above) to realize that while she may have been able to find her inner Baby, the show makes no excuses for what it is.

 “It is a really good wig, and it would make anyone look like Baby from a distance,” she says with another laugh.
 “This is definitely a celebration of the film, and people want to see so much of what they love about the movie.”

 A big part of honouring the film is ensured by closely following its original storyline.
-Set in a sleepy resort in the Catskills during the summer of 1963, Dirty Dancing tells the story of Baby who finds herself enlisted as the new partner for the resort’s dance instructor, Johnny.
-The two gradually fall in love, and as the season comes to a close the duo end up performing a final dance together in a scene that includes one of cinema’s most iconic moments.
+Set in a sleepy resort in the Catskills during the summer of 1963, Dirty Dancing tells the story of Baby, who finds herself enlisted as the new partner for the resort’s dance instructor, Johnny.
+The two gradually fall in love, and as the season comes to a close, the duo ends up performing a final dance together in a scene that includes one of the cinema’s most iconic moments.

 “All of your favourite things about the movie are here, including the lift,” says Abbott.

 Dirty Dancing: The Classic Story On Stage plays the Queen Elizabeth Theatre January 12-17.
 Visit http://vancouver.broadway.com for tickets and information.